MeryemKavak/LockStream/README.md

 # LockStream
 Build On Stellar Bootcamp - Yozgat Bozok Üniversitesi

-# LockStream – Blockchain-Based Digital Wills
+# Digital Will – Blockchain-Based Digital Wills

-LockStream allows users to securely store and transfer digital assets, passwords, and personal wills using blockchain technology.
+Digital Will allows users to securely store and transfer digital assets, passwords, and personal wills using blockchain technology.

 ---

 ## Features

-- **Secure Asset Storage:** Store digital assets safely on the blockchain.
+- **Secure Asset Storage:** Safely store digital assets on the blockchain.
-- **Beneficiary Management:** Assign beneficiaries and manage asset access.
+- **Beneficiary Management:** Assign beneficiaries and manage access.
 - **Automated Transfers:** Schedule automatic transfers triggered by time or events.
 - **Privacy & Security:** Encrypted, immutable, and transparent transactions.
 - **User-Friendly Interface:** Simple web/mobile dashboard for asset management.

 ---

 ## Project Details

-LockStream is a blockchain-based platform that allows users to securely transfer digital assets, passwords, or wills to loved ones.
-Using Soroban smart contracts, users can assign beneficiaries, define conditions for asset release, and automate transfers without relying on lawyers.
-Every action is transparent, immutable, and private, ensuring peace of mind in the digital age.
-LockStream transforms digital inheritance from a complex, bureaucratic process into a simple, automated, and trustworthy solution.
+Digital Will is a blockchain-based platform that enables users to securely transfer digital assets, passwords, or wills to loved ones.
+Using Soroban smart contracts, users can assign beneficiaries, set conditions for asset release, and automate transfers without relying on lawyers.
+Every action is transparent, immutable, and private.
+Digital Will transforms digital inheritance from a complex, bureaucratic process into a simple, automated, and trustworthy solution.

 ---

 ## Vision

 Our vision is to make digital inheritance simple, secure, and accessible.
-By leveraging blockchain technology, LockStream removes bureaucracy and ensures that digital assets reach the intended recipients automatically.
-The platform empowers people to protect their digital legacy—including cryptocurrencies, personal data, and important documents—giving peace of mind and redefining how digital estate management works globally.
+By leveraging blockchain technology, Digital Will removes bureaucracy and ensures that digital assets reach the intended recipients automatically.
+The platform empowers people to protect their digital legacy—including cryptocurrencies, personal data, and important documents—providing peace of mind and redefining digital estate management globally.

 ---